Lucy Bloom

-Lucy Bloom (born Lucy Schaffler 26 November 1973) is the former Chief Executive Officer (CEO) of Sunrise Cambodia and the former CEO of Hamlin Fistula Ethiopia.
-She is now a full time speaker and author with a significant profile in Australia.
+Lucy Bloom (born Lucy Schaffler; 26 November 1973) is the former Chief Executive Officer (CEO) of Sunrise Cambodia and the former CEO of Hamlin Fistula Ethiopia.
+She is now a full time speaker and author.

 Personal life

 Bloom was born in 1973 in Johannesburg, South Africa.
 Bloom was married in 1995, separated in 2015 and divorced in 2019.
 She has three children and lives in Sydney, Australia.

 Career

 Bloom worked for a short time as a jillaroo after graduating from high school before dropping out of university.
 Later, she worked at advertising agency Pilgrim International on cause-related accounts such as Amnesty International and World Vision before she established her own boutique advertising agency, Pure Graphics, which she led for 20 years.
 In 2004 she trained as a doula and created a childbirth education program for men, Beer + Bubs.

 Bloom began volunteering in communications for Hamlin Fistula Ethiopia in 2004, and became a prodigious fundraiser; in 2012 was appointed CEO of the organization.
 But in 2015, Bloom testified before the Royal Commission into Institutional Responses to Child Sexual Abuse about abuse she suffered at the hands of a former schoolmaster--and lost her job a month later.
 Hamlin Fistula merely said "Lucy Perry has now left Hamlin"; Bloom herself said she was devastated.
 In October 2015 Bloom was appointed CEO (Australia) of Sunrise Cambodia, a Cambodia-based not-for-profit founded by Geraldine Cox.
 Cox offered Bloom the position the day after appearing on the ABC program Australian Story.

 In July 2017 Bloom joined Inspiring Rare Birds as executive director.
 In her time there she launched a women-only speaker agency and media hub.
 Bloom left the role in December 2017, to finish her second book which was published in April 2019.